CybotAS/CookiebotWP/readme.txt

 Cookiebot CMP is compatible with translation plugins when you set language to “Use WordPress Language”.

 ### What are add-ons and can I use them with the Cookiebot CMP plugin? ###
-Add-ons are produced by an open-source community of developers.
+Add-ons are tools produced by an open source community of developers.
 They enable you to implement opt-out for cookies and trackers set by plugins without built-in consent functionality.
 Add-ons signal the user's consent state to other plugins.
 You can use them with the Cookiebot CMP plugin.

-Please note that we don't take responsibility for the use of add-ons, as they are not under our control.
+Please note that we don't take responsibility for the use of add-ons, as we do not develop them and they are not under our control.
 There may be times when an add-on will not work properly until it has been updated to reflect changes in the plugin that the add-on hooks into.

 If your favorite plugin isn't supported, feel free to request it via our [GitHub page](https://github.com/CybotAS/CookiebotWP).

 ## Changelog ##
 **Cookiebot CMP Plugin will soon no longer support PHP 5.
 If your website still runs on this version we recommend upgrading so you can continue enjoying the features Cookiebot CMP offers.**

+### 4.3.2 ###
+Release date: October 26th 2023

+Cookiebot CMP version 4.3.2 is out!
+This release updates the readme content and adds some bugfixes.
+Here is the complete list of this update

+####What's new####
+* Addon recognition between WPForms lite and pro versions

+####Bugfixes####
+* Fix while creating a cookie with deny value for WP Cosent API

+####Other####
+* Update readme content
+* Update some CTA urls

 ### 4.3.1 ###
 Release date: September 26th 2023